 3.1.2 The Income Status of the Fisherfolks Before, Buring, and After the Pandemic in the Five Coastal Areas of Tangub City local government, including cash aid and food deliveries provided by government workers.
-This support was part of the government's response the national to emergency declared in response to the COVID-19 situation (RA 1146).
-Additionally, the study showed prior to the COVID-19 pandemic, none of respondents (100%) had availed themselves any livelihood of programs from the local government.
+This support was part of the government's response to the national emergency declared in response to the COVID-19 situation (RA 1146).
+Additionally, the study showed that prior to the COVID-19 pandemic, none of the respondents (100%) had availed themselves any livelihood of programs from the local government.